-The Company also considers that with the aim of maintaining a balance between dedication to the Company and the benefits and experience they contribute from their own activity and presence on other boards, their presence on them cannot be restricted, as it is a matter in which the Board member's own assessment should be taken into account as to whether they consider that their presence on other boards may affect the dedication necessary for their appropriate performance.
-At no time has the existence been detected of any lack of time or dedication by Board members for the adequate performance of the duties with which they have been charged.
+The Company also considers that with the aim of maintaining a balance between dedication to the Company and the benefits and experience they contribute from their own activity and presence on other boards, their presence on them cannot be restricted, as it is a matter in which the board members' own assessment should be taken into account, of whether they consider that they cannot offer the dedication necessary for an appropriate performance.
+At no time has the existence been detected of any lack of time or dedication by Board Members for the adequate performance of the duties with which they have been charged.

-26. The board of directors should meet as often as necessary to perform its functions effectively and at least eight times per year, following a schedule of dates and issues established at the start of the year.
-However, each Board member may also individually propose other initially unscheduled items for inclusion in the agenda.
+26. The board should meet as often as necessary to perform its functions effectively and at least eight times per year, following a schedule of dates and issues established at the start of the year.
+However, each board member may also individually propose other initially unscheduled items for inclusion in the agenda.

-27. Failure on the part of Board members to attend meetings should be confined to unavoidable cases and non-attendance should be quantified in the annual corporate governance report.
+27. Failure on the part of board members to attend meetings should be confined to unavoidable cases and non-attendance should be quantified in the annual corporate governance report.
 Proxies should be arranged with instructions in the event of inability to attend.

-As stated in section C.1.26, the Company has had 98.37% attendance at Board meetings.
-Likewise, as regards proxies with voting instructions, this is not considered advisable in many cases, given that one of the characteristics of the Board meetings is their deliberative nature, with the Directors expressing their different positions and opinions and, therefore, being able to reach conclusions other than their initial ones.
+As stated in section C.1.26, the Company has had 98.53% attendance at Board meetings.
+As regards proxies with voting instructions, this is not considered generally advisable, given that one of the characteristics of the Board meetings is their deliberative nature, with the Directors expressing their different positions and opinions and, therefore, being able to reach conclusions other than their initial ones.

-28. Where the directors or the secretary express any concerns over a proposal, or in the case of Board members, over the conduct of the company's affairs, and those concerns are not resolved at a board meeting, the concerns raised will be recorded in the minutes at the request of the party expressing them..
+28. Where the directors or the secretary express any concerns over a proposal, or in the case of board members, over the conduct of the company's affairs, and their concerns are not resolved at a board meeting, the concerns raised will be recorded in the minutes at the request of the party expressing them.